-Consumer financing for the retail purchase of manufactured homes needs to become generally more available before marked emergence from current low home shipment levels can occur.
-Restrictive underwriting guidelines, irregular and onerous appraisal requirements, higher interest rates compared to site-built homes, regulatory burdens, a reduced number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant restraints to industry growth.
-We are working directly with other industry participants to develop manufactured home consumer financing models that may better attract industry financiers interested in furthering or expanding lending opportunities in the industry.
-We have invested in community-based lending initiatives that provide home-only financing to residents of certain manufactured home communities.
-We are also working through industry trade associations to encourage favorable legislative and Government-Sponsored Enterprises ("GSE") action to address the mortgage financing needs of potential buyers of affordable homes.
-Only limited progress has been made in this area and meaningful positive impact in the form of increased home orders has yet to be realized.
-See "Regulatory Developments" below.
+Consumer financing for the retail purchase of manufactured homes needs to become generally more available before marked emergence from continued low home shipment levels can occur.
+Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant constraints to industry growth.
+We are working directly with other industry participants to develop manufactured home consumer financing models to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
+We continue to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
+CountryPlace has invested in and developed chattel lending programs to grow sales of homes through traditional distribution point as well.
+We believe that growing our participation in chattel lending may provide additional sales growth opportunities for our factory-built housing operation.